xy-org/xy-lang-doc/tutorial/index.md

 experience a problem it is always a good idea to update first in case the issue has already been fixed.

-Fortunately because xyc is just a simple executable it can be updated fairy easily:
+Because xyc is relatively simple and small updating it is as easy as:

 ```bash
 {% include steps/update.sh %}